Dolomites Hiking: The 8 Best Options for Hiking Hut-to-Hut in Italy

 What exactly the Tre Cime are is clear.
 They are 3 enormous rocks that together form an impressive formation.
 As mentioned earlier, this is the symbol of the Dolomites and therefore a hotspot for many day trippers.

-During our Tre Cime hut-to-hut trek you will walk around the Tre Cime in 4 stages.
+During our Tre Cime hut-to-hut trek you will trek around the Tre Cime in 4 stages.
 On average you will hike between 6 and 7 kilometers per day (3 to 4 miles).
-Without a break and at a leisurely pace, a stage takes about 3 to 4 hours.
+Without a break and at a leisurely pace, each stage takes about 3 to 4 hours.
 The trails are well marked and you will not encounter any technical difficulties along the way.
 Of course, you have to be physically fit to start this hike, but apart from that it is the perfect hike for anyone who wants to enjoy the ruggedness of the Dolomites for a couple of days in an approachable way.
-Find our family-friendly hut-to-hut trekking offers here.
+Check out our family-friendly hut-to-hut trekking offers here.

 4. The Best of Pale di San Martino: Palaronda Trek

 The Palaronda Trek is short, accessible, and doable for most hikers.
-The classic version, also known as the Palaronda Soft Trek, is 4 days long, counts about 35 kilometres and entails almost 3,000 of elevation.
+The classic version, also known as the Palaronda Soft Trek, is 4 days long, counts about 35 kilometres and entails almost 3,000 meters of elevation gain.
 Sounds like the life of an ibex but you too can do this.
-Your daily hiking time isn't much longer than 5 hours max so in the huts you will have plenty of time to rest your legs, fuel up, and recharge yourself.
+Your daily hiking time isn't much longer than 5 hours maximum so in the huts you will have plenty of time to rest your legs, fuel up, and recharge yourself.
 Hiking times are generally a bit shorter than on other famous Dolomite hikes.
 Read more about the Palaronda Trek here.

 4. The Best of Pale di San Martino: Palaronda Trek